 - Researchers have no way of accessing the personal identifying data held by TDLU.

 Who is involved in data linkage?

-- Data Linkage Units - are the organisations who link datasets together and create Linkage ID's which allow data from different sources and organisations to be linked together.
+- Data Linkage Units - the organisations who link datasets together and create Linkage ID's, which allow data from different sources and organisations to be linked together.

 A network of Data Linkage Units exist as part of the Population Health Research Network (PHRN) with each State and Territory represented.
-There are a further two national Integrating Authorities that can perform data linkage within and between Commonwealth and State/Territory data collections.
-The two accredited integrating authorities in Australia are the;
+There are a further three national Integrating Authorities that can perform data linkage within and between Commonwealth and State/Territory data collections.
+The three accredited integrating authorities in Australia are the:

 - Australian Bureau of Statistics (ABS)

 - Australian Institute of Health and Welfare (AIHW)